sowmidhas/reading-assistant/README.md

 A simple and accessible PDF reader app designed specifically for individuals with dyslexia.
 This app extracts text from uploaded PDF files, displays it with accessibility-focused formatting, and reads the content aloud with real-time sentence highlighting.

+## Motivation

+This project is part of my journey to create assistive technology solutions.
+This app is a small step towards creating solutions that empower individuals with dyslexia to access information effortlessly and enjoy a more inclusive reading experience.

 ## Features